tari-project/tari/RFC/src/Glossary.md

 ## Node ID
 [node ID]: #node-id

-A node ID is a unique identifier that specifies the location of a [Consensus Node] or [Consensus Client] in the Tari communication network.
-The node ID can either be obtained from registration on the [Base Layer] or can be derived from the public identification key of a [Consensus Node] or [Consensus Client].
+A node ID is a unique identifier that specifies the location of a [communication node] or [communication client] in the Tari communication network.
+The node ID can either be obtained from registration on the [Base Layer] or can be derived from the public identification key of a [communication node] or [communication client].

 ## Orphan Pool